uBlock-user/DNS-Over-HTTPS/README.md

 # Installation

-Unzip the package downloaded from the download button.
+Unzip the package downloaded as .zip.

 Run `service-install.bat` as an Administrator.